 We rented a room on an Airbnb in one of the more suburban areas of the town, yet still a close minute walk to all the tourist attractions and we had one of the best weeks yet.
-We felt like a local, practiced our Spanish, and we finally had that sense of “home” again for the week with an awesome view from our roof top (shown below).
+We felt like a local, practised our Spanish, and we finally had that sense of “home” again for the week with an awesome view from our rooftop (shown below).

 What to do in Valparaiso

-Tours for Tips runs 2 tours, morning and evening.
+Tours for Tips run 2 tours, morning and evening.
 Both of which are different neighbourhoods so you won’t cover the same areas in both.